Sagrada Familia: Tickets

 Sagrada Familia Fun Facts

-• The building will have 18 towers when complete and the tallest one will be 170 meters and dedicated to Jesus Christ.
+• The church will have 18 towers when complete and the tallest one will be 170 metres tall and will be dedicated to Jesus Christ.

-• The Sagrada Familia has been listed by UNESCO since 2005 and its not even finished yet!
+• The Sagrada Familia has been listed by UNESCO since 2005.

-• The building has more than 1500 pieces of stained glass which help to flood the inside with incredible light.
+• The church has more than 1500 pieces of stained glass which help to flood the inside with incredible light.

-• The Sagrada Familia, when complete, its tallest spire will sit just below the height of Montjuïc hill, which Gaudi did on purpose!
+• When complete its tallest spire will sit just below the height of Montjuïc hill, which Gaudi did on purpose!

 The Interior

-Entering the Sagrada Familia feels has a calming feeling.
-The light and colour dance through the intricate stained glass windows and you just feel calmer.
-Maybe its because you know its a religious building, but the interplay does create a peaceful ambiance and this is despite of the thousands of visitors the church welcomes daily.
-The grand columns immediately capture your attention as they branch out like trees, supporting the roof and reflect Gaudi’s love for nature and bringing its characteristics into his designs.
+The Sagrada Familia has a calming feeling.
+The light and colour dance through the beautiful stained glass windows.
+Maybe its because you know its a religious building, but the interplay does create a peaceful ambiance and this is despite of the thousands of people that visit the church on a daily basis.
+The grand columns capture your attention as they branch out like trees and support the roof, which reflect Gaudi’s love for nature.

 Stained Glass Windows

 The stained glass windows of the Sagrada Familia are nothing short of magnificent.
 They cast colourful shades across the interior which creates patterns of light and shadows that shift with the sun’s movement throughout the day.
-Many visitors sit and spend hours just watching this natural light show.
+People just sit and spend hours just watching the light show.
 Gaudi’s famous quote, “Glory is light, light gives joy, joy is the happiness of the spirit,” is brought to life here.

 Naves

-The Sagrada Familia has five naves, with the central one being the biggest and is supported by the tree-like columns, which almost give the feeling of standing in a forest.
-The columns in the church also play a crucial role in the ever-changing light and shadows in the church.
+The Sagrada Familia has five naves.
+The central one is the biggest and is supported by the tree-like columns.
+The columns also play a crucial role in the ever-changing light and shadows in the church as the light its them and they cast shadows.

 The Apse, Altar, and Crypt

 Antoni Gaudi himself was laid to rest in the crypt on June 12, 1926.
-The crypt is located near the apse near the altar under a grand sculpture of Jesus Christ.
-Stained glass windows above the apse flood the area with light during the day.
+The crypt is near the apse under a grand sculpture of Jesus Christ with stained glass windows above that flood the area with light during the day.
 Gaudi’s devotion to the Virgin Mary inspired the design of the apse, which incorporates the seven sorrows and joys of Saint Joseph.

 The Sagrada Familia Museum

-The museum dedicated to Antoni Gaudi’s life and works is under the Sagrada Familia and your Sagrada Familia Entry Ticket also includes access to the museum.
+The museum which is dedicated to Gaudi’s life and works is under the Sagrada Familia and tickets also includes access to it.
 The museum features exhibits on Gaudi’s creative process, original furniture, drawings, photographs, and models related to the construction of the Sagrada Familia.
-The museum offers its visitors a deeper understanding of Gaudi’s genius along with the history of this monumental project.
+The museum offers a deeper understanding of Gaudi’s genius along with the history of the monumental project.

 Architecture and Exterior